 1. Issuing, Modifying or Updating Policies

 Should the Responsible Official wish to propose a new university policy or a substantive amendment to an existing university policy, the Responsible Official prepares a draft policy document that is discussed and reviewed by relevant and appropriate campus constituencies, especially those offices which would have significant involvement in implementing the policy or creating or modifying procedures to effectuate the policy or directly affected by the policy.
-Throughout the development of the draft policy, the Responsible Official should consult with the Office of General Counsel and the Director of Compliance so that issues or concerns may be identified and considered.
+Throughout the development of the draft policy, the Responsible Official should consult with the Office of General Counsel and the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer so that issues or concerns may be identified and considered.

 Final versions of University Policies should be submitted by the Responsible Official to the Policy Manager with a signed memo and the Policy Approval Tracking sheet (Appendix 2).
 The Policy Manager will coordinate the final approval and dissemination.
 This will include review and comment by the Executive Compliance Committee and Office of General Counsel.
 The packet containing the submission of the draft policy to the President includes a brief memorandum from the Responsible Official describing the new policy or policy revision and explaining why the new policy or revision of an existing policy is recommended.
 The Policy Manager will submit the packet containing the final version to the President for review of the policy and approval; notify the Responsible Official after it is signed by the President; and post the approved policy to the policy website.

 The Responsible Official will then issue the university policy by sending a communication to all departments (“All Depts” email), as well as any other targeted communication which may be appropriate or necessary regarding implementation, procedures, or training.

 2. Exceptions to University Policies